In addition to the Prepared SCU plan, other key resources for working on campus include the following:

 Campus entrance, building entrance, and local area signs and postings are an important component of educating people about SCU's COVID-19 protection protocols.
 Adhere to all posted requirements in any given area.
 SCU will provide supervisors and/or unit heads with various signage templates they can use in their respective work areas as well.

-Persons entering the workplace are to pre-screen for COVID-19 symptoms.
+Persons entering the workplace are to pre-screen using best practices for COVID-19 symptoms.
 It is preferred that employees perform their symptom screen prior to coming to campus rather than upon arrival to campus.
 The requirement for checking symptoms prior to coming on campus applies to guests, contractors, and vendors as well.

 Check these symptoms: